UrbanPromise

 UrbanPromise is a Christian non-profit youth organization in Camden, New Jersey.
-Established in 1988 by Dr. Bruce Douglas Main, UrbanPromise has spawned similar programs elsewhere in the United States, Canada, Africa and the Caribbean.
+Established in 1988 by Dr. Bruce Douglas Main and his wife Pamela Burgess Main, UrbanPromise has spawned similar programs elsewhere in the United States, Canada, Africa and the Caribbean.

 UrbanPromise in Camden provides youth educational and developmental programming.
 These include an alternative high school, an elementary/middle school, after-school programs, summer camps, teen job training, boat building, environmental and experiential learning.